Hydro3639/NanoPhase/README.md

 mamba activate NanoPhase
 mamba install -c nanophase nanophase -y
 ```
-Then you may check if all necessary packages existed using `check.pkgs.sh`.
+Then you may check if all necessary packages existed using `NanoPhase --check`.
 If all pakcages have been installed sucessfully in the NanoPhase env, type `NanoPhase -h` for more usage information
 ```
 NanoPhase -h